wasp-lang/wasp/web/docs/language/features.md

 #### Defining the Query's NodeJS implementation
-A Query must be implemented as an `async` NodeJS function that takes two arguments.
+The Query's implementation is a NodeJS function that takes two arguments (it can be an `async` function but doesn't have to).
 Since both arguments are positional, you can name the parameters however you want, but we'll stick with `args` and `context`:
 1. `args`:  An object containing all the arguments (i.e., payload) **passed to the Query by the caller** (e.g., filtering conditions).
 Take a look at [the examples of usage](#using-the-query) to see how to pass this object to the Query.
 3. `context`: An additional context object **injected into the Query by Wasp**.
 This object contains user session information, as well as information about entities.
 The examples here won't use the context for simplicity purposes.
 You can read more about it in the [section about using entities in queries](#using-entities-in-queries).

-Here's an example of two simple Queries:
+Here's an example of three simple Queries:
 ```js title="src/server/queries.js"
 // our "database"
 const tasks = [